Investigating the Antimicrobial Activity and Pigmentation of the Extract of Rhazya stricta Plant Against Human Bacteria

 Methods:

-The maximum inhibitory concentration (MIC) and the minimum bactericidal concentration (MBC) in six concentrations were evaluated by the dilution method in a liquid medium on the determined bacteria.
+The minimum inhibitory concentration (MIC) and the minimum bactericidal concentration (MBC) in six concentrations were evaluated by the dilution method in a liquid medium on the determined bacteria.
 The pink color of the plant extract was assessed using ELISA.

 Results: